-- 1. Copies of the assessment task, rubric and/or marking criteria and student response and plagiarised text/s and/or other evidence will be given to the Deputy Principal Learning - 2.
-The Deputy Principal Learning will convene the Academic Misconduct Committee (Deputy Principal Learning, IB Coordinator Head of Senior School and Studies Coordinator of the relevant subject area) who will decide if there is a reasonable concern that academic malpractice has occurred - 3.
-If a concern is found to exist, the Studies Coordinator and teacher will meet with the student and ask her to verify the authorship of her work - 4.
-If the student is unable to verify her authorship, the Studies Coordinator will contact parents to inform them of the breach and offer the opportunity for the parent, student and teacher/Studies Coordinator to meet to discuss the breach and actions taken - 5.
+- 1. Copies of the assessment task, rubric and/or marking criteria and student response and plagiarised text/s and/or other evidence will be given to the Deputy Principal Teaching and Learning - 2.
+The Deputy Principal Teaching and Learning will convene the Academic Misconduct Committee (Deputy Principal Teaching and Learning, Head of IB and Studies Coordinator of the relevant subject area) who will decide if there is a reasonable concern that academic malpractice has occurred - 3.
+If a concern is found to exist, the Studies Coordinator and teacher will meet with the student and ask her to verify the authorship of her work

+- 4. If the student is unable to verify her authorship, the Studies Coordinator will contact parents to inform them of the breach and offer the opportunity for the parent, student and teacher/Studies Coordinator to meet to discuss the breach and actions taken - 5.
 The incident must be recorded and kept centrally by MericiCollege - 6.
-A letter outlining the breach will be sent home by the Deputy PrincipalLearning - 7.
-If the case of suspected academic malpractice of summative assessment, the IB Coordinator, will then send a full report to the IB where a decision on the action to follow will be taken.
+A letter outlining the breach will be sent home by the Deputy Principal Teaching and Learning - 7.
+If the case of suspected academic malpractice of summative assessment, the Head of IB, will then send a full report to the IB where a decision on the action to follow will be taken.